Extend or renew Azure resource role assignments in Privileged Identity Management

-When the assignment end date-time is within 14 days, the link to Extend becomes an active in the Azure portal.
+When the assignment end date-time is within 14 days, the link to Extend becomes an active in the Microsoft Entra admin center.
 In the following example, assume the current date is March 27.

 For a group assigned to a role, the Extend link never becomes available so that a user with an inherited assignment can't extend the group assignment.

 To request an extension of this role assignment, select Extend to open the request form.